HostStatus DataSource

 When the associated Collector is unable to contact your host for a period of six minutes or more, all alert notifications emanating from that host will be suppressed (the six minute period of time is not configurable).
 This alert notification suppression will not auto-trigger an alert indicating that the host has been declared down.
 That is the job of the HostStatus DataSource.
 The HostStatus DataSource will trigger a critical alert declaring the host down following the period of time designated in the idleInterval datapoint’s alert threshold.

 Note: If a newly-added device has resided in the portal for less than 30 minutes and fails host status checks, it will not be declared down after six minutes.
-Rather, it will require at least 30 minutes of inaccessibility before being declared down.
+Instead, it will require at least 30 minutes of inaccessibility before being declared down.

 Monitoring Impacts of a Host Down Alert